rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-javascript.md

 tasks that are worth distributing, we're going to create a dummy RPC service that returns Fibonacci numbers.

-### Client interface

-To illustrate how an RPC service could be used we're going to create a simple client class.
-It's going to expose a method named `call` which sends an RPC request and blocks until the answer is received:

-    :::ruby
-    client   = FibonacciClient.new(ch, "rpc_queue")
-    response = client.call(30)
-    puts " [.]
-Got #{response}"

-> #### A note on RPC
->
-> Although RPC is a pretty common pattern in computing, it's often criticised.
-> The problems arise when a programmer is not aware
-> whether a function call is local or if it's a slow RPC.
-Confusions
-> like that result in an unpredictable system and adds unnecessary
-> complexity to debugging.
-Instead of simplifying software, misused RPC
-> can result in unmaintainable spaghetti code.
->
-> Bearing that in mind, consider the following advice:
->
->  * Make sure it's obvious which function call is local and which is remote.
->  * Document your system.
-Make the dependencies between components clear.
->  * Handle error cases.
-How should the client react when the RPC server is
->    down for a long time?
->
-> When in doubt avoid RPC.
-If you can, you should use an asynchronous
-> pipeline - instead of RPC-like blocking, results are asynchronously
-> pushed to a next computation stage.

 ### Callback queue

 In general doing RPC over RabbitMQ is easy.
 A client sends a request